I have a curiosity for humanity's darker side and I love doing research so I've combined those two things to write in-depth articles.

 Elizabeth spent the summer of 1946 doing modeling jobs and building a portfolio.
 She spent time with friends at the beach and took pictures posing in bikinis and having fun.

 Elizabeth was staying with a friend, Mark Hansen, in California when she left Los Angeles on December 8, 1946.
 Her friends said before she left she seemed worried about something.
-He told police when he came inside to get his mail he said she was sitting in the house with Ann around 5:30-6:00 (no mention of AM or PM), crying and talking about being scared.
+He told police that, when he came inside to get his mail, she was sitting in the house with Ann around 5:30–6:00 (no mention of AM or PM), crying and talking about being scared.

 After she left and went to San Diego, she became friends with a girl, Dorothy French.
 She was the counter girl at a theater that Elizabeth was sleeping in due to not having a place to stay.
 Dorothy allowed Elizabeth to stay with her family for a few days, but Elizabeth ended up staying for over a month.

 Elizabeth's body was sent to the LA county morgue to conduct the autopsy.
 The autopsy revealed Elizabeth was 5'5" and weighed only 115 pounds at the time of her death.
 They also had to use her fingerprints to identify her and thus took the prints and sent them off to the FBI headquarters in Washington for identification.
-Severe winter weather delayed the transport and it would have delayed the identification request for up to a week.
+Severe winter weather delayed the transport, and it would have delayed the identification request for up to a week.
 An assisting manager of the Herald-Express offered his help as the company had gotten new technology called a “Soundphoto” machine.
-They took photos of the fingerprints, made the image larger and transmitted them to the FBI who was able to quickly identify the woman as Elizabeth Short.
+They took photos of the fingerprints, made the images larger, and transmitted them to the FBI, who was able to quickly identify the woman as Elizabeth Short.

 Investigators believe Elizabeth was taken to a private residence by an unknown man whom she met up with at the Biltmore Hotel on the day she went missing.
 They think she was tied up and tortured for several days until she was murdered.
 They believe the assailant placed her body on the empty cement sacks and transported her body by car to the vacant lot and disposed of her.
 One witness claims to have seen a black sedan parked in the area in the early morning that the body was discovered.
 This was all the witness had to offer, however.